sandra-menkarios/sumup-task/README.md

 - For the **curated**, I’ve added indexes on the unique keys to support efficient querying, as these tables are expected to be accessed frequently.

-- Additionally, I have enforced the contract at the mart level to prevent accidental schema changes — such as adding new columns — from causing incorrect or unexpected results in the reporting tables.
+- Additionally, I have enforced the contract at the curated and mart level to prevent accidental schema changes — such as adding new columns — from causing incorrect or unexpected results in the reporting tables and with frequently queryed tables.

 ## Makefile Runs Explained